ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 The faculty of the Department of Computer Science reserve the right to make changes to this syllabus document.
-Should a change occur, changes may be discussed with the members of the course community.
+Should a change occur, they may be discussed with the members of the course community.
 Minor revisions to wording that do not impact course events or deliverables may be made without notice.

-Any change which impacts dates or significant changes in student responsibility will be communicated -- in writing -- at least one week in advance of due date of the deliverable affected.
+Any change which impacts dates or significant changes in student responsibility will be communicated -- in writing -- at least one week in advance of the due date of the deliverable affected.

 ### Honor Code